-Education is always the first step in bettering yourself.
+Welcome to the first day of the rest of your life.
 The information on this page is a culmination of years of research with books, blogs, forums, news articles, speaking with advisors, and my own personal experience.
 There is no one-size-fits-all answer to personal finance but I have generalized everything for what I believe is applicable to most people.

 Step 1 – BUILD AN EMERGENCY FUND

-An emergency fund is a wad of freely available cash for emergencies, such as you getting laid off or your car exploding.
-It’s up to you how big it should be, a good rule of thumb is 6 months of normal expenses, keeping in mind you can collect Employment Insurance if you’re laid off and you’ll probably stop buying expensive things.
+An emergency fund is a fat wad of freely available cash for emergencies, such as you getting laid off or your car exploding.
+It’s up to you how big it should be, a good rule of thumb is 3-6 months of normal expenses.
+Keep in mind that if you find yourself unemployed you’ll collect Employment Insurance and probably stop buying expensive things.
 A high interest savings account is the best place to keep your emergency fund.
+You need easy access to the money but not too easy.
 Keep it out of your chequing account so you aren’t tempted to spend it, and definitely take it out from under your dirty mattress and put it in a bank where it can get at least 1% interest.

 TOOL: Estimate your monthly expenses and write it in the box below.
 Press enter and I’ll recommend an emergency fund size. (inputs are not saved or recorded in any way) Primary expenses might include: